 Desierto de Las Palmas is one of my favorite Nature Parks in Castellon.
 In fact, it´s impossible to include all the natural wonders, hikes and parks of the province in one post.
 I´ve mainly chosen Desierto de Las Palmas because of its beautiful lookout easy to access by car.
 Note that there is a monastery and a restaurant nearby – gorgeous views of Benicassim are everywhere.
 In one of the upcoming posts, I´ll share with you more detailed insights to the Castellon Province, including all the parks and hikes so that you could choose your own favorites.

-In these recent years, I´ve been to this tiny magical city at least 4 times.
 Morella is one of these unique places in Spain, which makes you coming back again and again.
 Rising 984 meters above sea level and fortified by 2 km of walls, Morella has always been of great strategical importance through history.
 Its murals have seen various civilizations – Romans, Arabs, Christians… I guess, all these cultural influences have given Morella its uniqueness.
-Gothic buildings, handicrafts, artisans and antiques – the streets of Morella are full of history and old charm… (Read more)
+Gothic buildings, handicrafts, artisans and antiques – the streets of Morella are full of history and old charm… read more

 Benicassim is a small city located in the province of Castellon.
 If you´re a festivals fan, you might have actually heard of it, because of FIB or Rototom Sunsplash.